 In addition, the following pediatric surgery subspecialties are well represented: pediatric and adolescent gynecology, pediatric orthopedics, pediatric neuro surgery, pediatric cardiovascular surgery, pediatric ENT (including airway management), pediatric urology, pediatric ophthalmology, and pediatric plastic surgery.

 At the beginning of training, first-year residents are assigned to one of our three primary continuity sites - Children and Youth Project (C&Y), UofL Pediatrics-Broadway and UofL Pediatrics-Stonestreet - for their continuity clinic.
-One half day each week, residents attend their assigned outpatient clinic on the same day of the week throughout their three-year residency.
+One to two half days each week, residents attend their assigned outpatient clinics.

 Beyond these, residents will rotate through Adolescent Medicine and Child Development, which are both purely outpatient experiences, as well as Emergency Medicine, where residents will spend four months over the course of their three-year residency.
-In addition, each of our subspecialty rotations, including pediatric surgery, has an outpatient experience.
+In addition, each of our subspecialty rotations has an outpatient experience.

 The list is long and growing.
 See why more students are choosing to train in our pediatric residency program every year.